Employer of Record in Norway

 In Norway, any work beyond standard working hours is considered overtime.
 Employees are entitled to receive an additional 40% of their normal wages for overtime, with the rate doubling for overtime on weekends.
 Overtime is capped at 10 hours per week and 25 hours over a four-week period.

-Navigating Key Aspects of Payroll in Norway
+Payroll Management in Norway

 Fiscal Year in Norway